CoCoST: Automatic Complex Code Generation with Online Searching and Correctness Testing: Abstract

 \section{Abstract}

-Large Language Models (LLMs) have revolutionized code generation ability by converting natural language descriptions into executable code.
+Large Language Models have revolutionized code generation ability by converting natural language descriptions into executable code.
 However, generating complex code within real-world scenarios remains challenging due to intricate structures, subtle bugs, understanding of advanced data types, and lack of supplementary contents.
-To address these challenges, we introduce the CONLINE framework, which enhances code generation by incorporating planned online searches for information retrieval and automated correctness testing for iterative refinement.
-CONLINE also serializes the complex inputs and outputs to improve comprehension and generate test case to ensure the framework's adaptability for real-world applications.
-CONLINE is validated through rigorous experiments on the DS-1000 and ClassEval datasets.
-It shows that CONLINE substantially improves the quality of complex code generation, highlighting its potential to enhance the practicality and reliability of LLMs in generating intricate code.
+To address these challenges, we introduce the CoCoST framework, which enhances complex code generation by online searching for more information with planned queries and correctness testing for code refinement.
+Moreover, CoCoST serializes the complex inputs and outputs to improve comprehension and generates test cases to ensure the adaptability for real-world applications.
+CoCoST is validated through rigorous experiments on the DS-1000 and ClassEval datasets.
+Experimental results show that CoCoST substantially improves the quality of complex code generation, highlighting its potential to enhance the practicality of LLMs in generating complex code.